 In case you want to modify or add data to the component's testing requirements/reports, you can access the editing mode by tapping the edit icon in the action panel on the right-hand side of the table.

 Once you access the editing mode, you can update or edit any information in the table.
 After you finish editing, tap the save icon in the action panel.

 delete testing requirements

-If you’ve made a mistake, you can re-add the testing requirement by tapping the + button to the right of the search bar function.
+In case you made a mistake, you can re-add the testing requirement by tapping the + button to the right of the search bar function.

-If you want to delete multiple test requirements from the BOM component at once, select the checkboxes down the left side of the testing requirements, and tap the ‘delete’ button, positioned to the right of the search bar function.
+However, if you want to delete multiple test requirements at once, select the checkboxes of the testing requirements to be deleted from the left side of the table, and tap the ‘delete’ button, located to the right of the search bar function.

 applying search filters